Robert H. York: Later career

 In late 1961, York was promoted to brigadier general, and in May 1962 he began an assignment as military advisor to the deputy director for tactical programs in the Department of Defense's Office of Defense Research and Engineering.
 In October 1962, he was assigned to duty in South Vietnam as director of the Defense Advanced Research Projects Agency's Development Field Unit and Joint Operations Evaluation Group.
 In this posting, he was responsible for observing and providing reports on tactics and techniques of North Vietnam's military and Viet Cong so the U.S. and South Vietnamese militaries could develop responses and counteractions.
+York was present and nearly killed during the token South Vietnamese artillery barrage the day after the Battle of Ap Bac; he submitted a highly critical report of the conduct of the war to Military Assistance Command, Vietnam, a report that was ignored.

 In February 1964, York was assigned to command the 82nd Airborne Division as a major general.
 He remained in this position until July 1965, and led his unit during Operation Power Pack, the U.S. intervention in the Dominican Civil War.
 From July 1965 to August 1967, York commanded the Infantry School.
 In August 1967, he was promoted to lieutenant general as commander of the XVIII Airborne Corps, and he remained in command until retiring in August 1968.